simosavonen/pentutehdas/README.md

 - front-end made with React
 - MongoDB running in atlas

 App state is stored in the Apollo Client cache.
-Forms rely on useState().
+Form fields rely on useState().
 Very few props are passed around, for example currentUser is read from the Apollo cache.
 The app doesn't use Redux or the Context API for this reason.